 - Means you will have to take time off here and there for flare ups in the future;

-- You sustained an injury, even a minor injury, that results in you needing assistance with your personal care or your domestic duties (ie. your personal care tasks, or tasks involving cleaning and maintaining your home, motor vehicle or yard).
+- An injury that results in you needing assistance with your personal care or your domestic duties (e.g. your personal care tasks, or tasks involving cleaning and maintaining your home, motor vehicle or yard).

 A lot of people think that just because they have sustained a minor injury, like for example, a whiplash injury, it's not worth bringing a compensation claim because the compensation payment will be minor and just not worth the hassle involved.
 However, this is just not true in most cases.
 A recent example;

 A 53 year old client, who worked as a data processor, sustained a minor whiplash injury to her neck, when involved in a motor vehicle accident at High gate Hill in Brisbane on her way to work.
 A car just suddenly pulled out in front of her, leaving her no time to stop and a collision occurred.